Vasectomy

 How do I schedule?

-If you think a vasectomy may be the right choice for your family, please call UroPartners at 630-UROLOGY to schedule a vasectomy consulation with one of our physicians and discuss all aspects of the procedure.
+If you think a vasectomy may be the right choice for your family, please call UroPartners at 630-UROLOGY to schedule a vasectomy consulation with one of our physicians in the Chicago area and discuss all aspects of the procedure.

 To request an appointment online, simply click here.